yanndd/dd-agent/CONTRIBUTING.md

 * _dev_: related to development or tooling
 * _check_name_: specific to one check

 For descriptions, keep it short keep it meaningful.
-Here are few example to illustrate.
+Here are a few examples to illustrate.

 #### Bad descriptions